‘The Young And The Restless’ Spoilers For Friday: Phyllis Confesses

 It seems like Mia’s plan to leave Genoa City with Arturo and return to Miami came a bit too late.
 Now she’s stuck with legal trouble unless somehow Lola saves the day and keeps Mia out of prison because of the baby she’s carrying.

-Phyllis (Gina Tognoni) makes an admission.
-She hacked into Summer’s (Hunter King) computer and stole sensitive Jabot information after Jack (Peter Bergman) turned down her idea to partner on the Jabot Collective.
+Phyllis (Gina Tognoni) will make an admission — she hacked into Summer’s (Hunter King) computer and stole sensitive Jabot information after Jack (Peter Bergman) turned down her idea to team up on the Jabot Collective.
 It is possible that Summer realizes something is strange and asks her mom what happened.

 It could also be that Phyllis finally admits that she’s hit rock bottom and is tired of all the problems she’s experienced lately.
 Her only remaining friends in town are Mia, who is in trouble, and Lauren (Tracey Bregman) and Michael (Christian LeBlanc).
 However, if Lauren realizes that Phyllis is trying to hurt Jabot and by association, Fenmore’s, then Lauren is not going to be long for team Phyllis either.
 It looks like Phyllis needs to make some serious changes.